-We hope this information will assist you in preparing for the 2012 annual consultation.
+We hope this information will assist you in in understanding where we stand in our efforts to increase the safety of Native women in the United States.

 Together we can end violence against American Indian and Alaska Native women!

 Juana Majel 1st Vice President National Congress of American Indians